-Living History Day is the culmination of a year-long project between Heuvelton Central School, Madrid-Waddington Central School and Ogdensburg City Schools.
-Seventh graders from Massena/Waddington and Ogdensburg were involved, as well as fourth and seventh students from Heuvelton.
+Living History Day is the culmination of a year-long project between Heuvelton Central School and Ogdensburg City Schools.
+Over 300 fourth and seventh-grade students from both schools were involved in the project.
 Students studied the French and Indian War throughout the year and completed projects with a focus on the role Fort de la Présentation played in this conflict.

-Support, financial and material, was donated by the Heuvelton Parent Teacher Association, the Heuvelton Teacher's Association, the Ogdensburg Education Association, and the Heuvelton and Ogdensburg Lions Clubs.
-St. Lawrence-Lewis BOCES coordinated a School/Curriculum Improvement Program, allowing the three participating schools split the cost of the presenters and admission fees.
+Support, financial and material, was donated by the Heuvelton Teacher’s Association and the Ogdensburg Education Association.
+St. Lawrence-Lewis BOCES coordinated a School/Curriculum Improvement Program, allowing the three participating schools to split the cost of the presenters and admission fees.

 “Thank you very much for coming to show us different items from our history.
 I thought the whole Living History Day was really fun and informal.
 I also appreciate you taking time out of your day to come at help teach us stuff that people did back then.
 I thought everyone did a very good job teaching us.
 I had a very fun time learning.”

 “At first I thought it would be really boring, but after I got there it was very interesting.
-I love when they showed us the clothing they would have worn back then.
-I’m also very thankful that you got to get an Indian man to come and talk to us.
-I loved that part."
+I love when they showed us the clothing they would have worn back then.”

 “Another one I liked was the hands-on toys; they were fun to play with and taught us how games were back in the day, how they used bones and corn husks because they didn’t waste anything.”